 Altru Chemists Pharmacy (987 Manhattan Ave.)

 The neighborhood pharmacy at 987 Manhattan Ave. is offering both COVID-19 antibody finger pricks and antigen swabs, with future appointments bookable online.
 Appointments take about 10 minutes and are available from 10 a.m. – 6:50 p.m.
 Monday-Friday, with shorter hours on Saturdays.
 Testing is $5 with insurance, and up to $200 without.
 Expect results in 3-5 days, or sooner.

 CityMD (795 Manhattan Ave.)

 Lines are seemingly constant at this urgent care center offering both COVID-19 swaps and antibody blood tests.
-No appointments are taken, meaning waiting in line may take a significant chunk of time.
-Note that the cut-off for the testing line is often over an hour before closing hours (8 p.m. on weekdays, 4 p.m. on weekends), so go early and bring some reading material if you want to be sure to make it.
+Now, the line has gone virtual to save you time from getting sick in the cold.
+Similar to waiting for brunch, you’ll have to walk in, leave your name and number and wait for a call to return back to be seated for your, um, Covid test.
+The cut-off for the testing line is often over an hour before closing hours (8 p.m. on weekdays, 4 p.m. on weekends), so go early and bring some reading material if you want to be sure to make it.
 Results take an average of 3-5 days to receive and there is no cost for both tests.